jcburley/joker/GOSTD.md

 * Be provided as members in a newly constructed `GoObject` instance (of the same or, more typically, some other, type)
 * Have receivers/methods, defined on them, invoked via the `Go` function

 Built-in type instances are converted directly to appropriate Clojure types.
-For example, a Go API that returns `uint64` will be converted to a `BigInt` so as to ensure the full range of potential values is supported:
+For example, a Go API that returns `uint64` will be converted to a `Number` so as to ensure the full range of potential values is supported:

 ```